 Who are we?

-Anne-Marie pulls the logistic strings of NTC's complex web from their Salt Spring Island base.
-But Anne-Marie has also guided trips in Alaska, Yukon and British Columbia and has been an equal partner in all research projects in Labrador, Ontario and Quebec.
+Anne-Marie pulls the logistic strings of Nature Trek Canada's complex web from their Salt Spring Island base.
+She has also guided trips in Alaska, Yukon and British Columbia

 Wilfried is a tourism consultant and teacher with considerable outdoor experience.
 He is our man in Europe and, living in the Netherlads, is available without a 9 hour time difference!
 Wilfried is also involved in sustainable tourism projects in Africa.